biolink/biolinkml/tests/test_biolink_model/source/markdown/index.md

        * [disease or phenotypic feature](disease or phenotypic feature.md) - Either one of a disease or an individual phenotypic feature.
 Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
           * [disease](disease.md)
           * [phenotypic feature](phenotypic feature.md)
-       * [environment](environment.md) - A feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
+       * [exposure event](exposure event.md) - A feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
+          * [chemical exposure](chemical exposure.md) - A chemical exposure is an intake of a particular chemical substance
              * [drug exposure](drug exposure.md) - A drug exposure is an intake of a particular chemical substance
           * [treatment](treatment.md) - A treatment is targeted at a disease or phenotype and may involve multiple drug 'exposures'
        * [molecular entity](molecular entity.md) - A gene, gene product, small molecule or macromolecule (including protein complex)
           * [chemical substance](chemical substance.md) - May be a chemical entity or a formulation with a chemical entity as active ingredient, or a complex material with multiple chemical entities as part